-I am not surprised at who this trade partner is as it’s again the Oakland A’s which is Riccardi’s old boss.
+I am not surprised at who this trade partner is as it’s again the Oakland A’s, JP Riccardi’s old boss.

-Scutaro is a light hitting SS that many compared to John McDonald.
-Scutaro does have some power, hitting 7 home runs last season but bats a career average of .259.
-Scutaro is arbitration eligible and will make somewhere around $2 million.
+Scutaro is a light-hitting SS that many compared to John McDonald.
+However, Scutaro does have some power, hitting 7 home runs last season but bats a career average of .259.
+Scutaro is arbitration-eligible and will make somewhere around $2 million.
 He has a good chance of starting as he is a slight upgrade with the bat at SS.
 He can give whoever days off as well.
-They also make a very good platoon option with McDonald hitting well against lefties in 49 games with an .818 OPS and a .329 BA.
-Over his career (.257/.306.645) he is considerably better against southpaws.
+They also make a very good platoon option with McDonald hitting well against lefties in 49 games with a .818 OPS and a .329 BA.
+Over his career (.257/.306.645), he is considerably better against southpaws.

 Godfrey had a 3.98 ERA for Lansing and didn’t light anything on fire in his professional debut.
 Solid numbers but had a high hit rate and K rate that wasn’t anything special.

-Overall another decent move by Riccardi I would say.
-Scutaro is a very cheap option (was hoping for a Crosby trade) and is at least slightly better then McDonald with the stick.
-The players we gave up were expendable as all had considerable questions about them and were all the way down in A-ball.
+Overall another decent move by Riccardi, I would say.
+Scutaro is a cheap option (I was hoping for a Crosby trade) and is slightly better than McDonald with the stick.
+The players we gave up were expendable as all had many questions about them and were down in A-ball.
 The likelihood they make to the show is slim.
-For Oakland this is clearly a salary dump and utility players aren’t hard to come by when it comes to minor leaguers anyway.-
+This is a salary dump for Oakland, and utility players aren’t hard to come by when it comes to minor leaguers anyway.

-Kristain Bell never made it to the majors (though I do enjoy her in The Good Place).
+Kristain Bell never made it to the majors (but was terrific in The Good Place).
 Godfrey appeared in 10 games over two seasons with the A’s

-It was a good trade, but, a year later, JP oversold it saying that Marco was our 2008 MVP.
+It was a good trade, but JP oversold it, saying that Marco was our 2008 MVP a year later.
 I politely disagreed:

 JP said Scoot was our team MVP.
 This should be added to our reasons to fire JP.
-I mean if you have such little understanding of what goes into winning baseball that you think a guy who’s OP+ is 86 is your MVP then you have no business running a team.
-Frig....putting aside that Doc is the team MVP, offensively who comes in front of him?
-Hmmmm Wells, Rios, Overbay, Inglett, Rolen, Lind, Barajas.
+If you have little understanding of winning baseball, you think a guy whose OP+ is 86 is your MVP, then you have no business running a team.
+Frig....putting aside that Doc is the team MVP, offensively, who comes in front of him?
+Hmmmm, Wells, Rios, Overbay, Inglett, Rolen, Lind, Barajas.

-He was a lot of fun to watch play and watch on the bench.
+Marco was a lot of fun to watch.
 I remember him (when noticing the camera was on him), kissing his bat after a home run.

 And there was this: